Food Hub

 Our Food Hub tackles food poverty and food waste by intercepting surplus and unwanted food from partners across Bradford, sorting and storing it, and redistributing it to people in need.

-The Storehouse is our ‘wholesale’ offering, redistributing surplus food across Bradford, whilst twenty two Shaw House is our social supermarket which offers members affordable fresh and store cupboard food paired with access to a Credit Union savings account to help build financial resilience.
+The Storehouse is our ‘wholesale’ offering, redistributing surplus food across Bradford, whilst the FoodSavers Network is a network of food pantries across West Yorkshire which offer members affordable fresh and store cupboard food paired with access to a Credit Union savings account to help build financial resilience.

 FoodSavers offers high quality fresh and store cupboard food for a low weekly membership fee (typically £6).
 Much of our food is unwanted or surplus food, intercepted from being wasted.
 Membership also gives you the opportunity to attend cookery classes, save in a recognised Credit Union scheme, and enjoy other benefits, such as cookery classes, haircuts or volunteering.